Pardus-Kurumsal/documentation/debian-repo-management.md

 And then merge the snapshots as follows.

 ```
-$ aptly snapshot merge pardus-devel-main-merged1 debian-testing-main1 pardus-devel-main1
+$ aptly snapshot merge merged-pardus-devel-main1 debian-testing-main1 pardus-devel-main1
 ```

-**NOTE:** Order of the source snapshots matters.
-Aptly merges the snaphots from left to right.
-In other words, aply favors the packages in the first source snapshot out of packages with the same (name, architecture) pair.
+**NOTE:** The order of the source snapshots matters in the command line.
+Aptly merges the snapshots from left to right.
+It favors the packages in the rightmost source snapshot out of packages with the same (name, architecture) pair.
 Also see `-latest` and `-no-remove` [flags][2] in aptly.

 ## Publish the snapshots

 Publish the snapshots as follows.

 ```
-$ aptly publish snapshot -architectures="i386,source,amd64" -gpg-key="B8B5F2D5" -component=main,contrib,non-free -distribution=pardus-devel pardus-devel-main-merged1 debian-testing-contrib1 debian-testing-non-free1 pardus
+$ aptly publish snapshot -architectures="i386,source,amd64" -gpg-key="B8B5F2D5" -component=main,contrib,non-free -distribution=pardus-devel merged-pardus-devel-main1 debian-testing-contrib1 debian-testing-non-free1 pardus
 ```

 Because `pardus-devel-contrib` and `pardus-devel-non-free` local repos are